qasimwarraich/VAMR_Summary/VAMR.md

 1. Are you able to describe the multi-view stereo working principle?
    (aggregated photometric error)
+   - We try to make correspondences by choosing our first image as the reference and then trying to find the corresponding point by looking along the epipolar line of the first image (as all the intrinsics and extrinsics are known) and trying to minimise the photometric error for different candidate depths.
+In the end we sum all these plots of the photometric errors and we are able to do this as the d value is consistent as all the plots compare from the same reference image.
+This sum is called the aggregated photometric cost.
+It's the pixel wise SSD of each image compared to the reference image.
+This will yield a three dimensional array.
+Typically it is represented in a Disparity Space Image.

 2. What  are  the  differences  in  the  behaviour  of  the  aggregated photometric  error  for  corners,  flat regions, and edges?
+   - For a flat region there is no distinct peak.
+   - For a flat corner we get a distinctive negative peak.
+   - For an edge it there is a distinct flat valley.
+   - If the edge is perpendicular to the direction of motion then it could be possible to get a distinct peak.

 3. What is the disparity space image (DSI) and how is it built in practice?